baezortega/mutree/README.md

 * A tab-delimited text file containing the information for all the identified mutations in the tree (branch, gene, position, codon and amino acid changes, and whether the mutation is nonsynonymous/recurrent).

-* Three versions of the same phylogenetic tree:
+* Four versions of the same phylogenetic tree:

+    - Standard ML tree as produced by RAxML (Newick format).

-    - One version showing the bootstrap support values in its branch bifurcations (unrooted tree in Newick format; only if bootstrapping is performed).
+    - Tree showing the bootstrap support values in its branch bifurcations (Newick format, unrooted; only if bootstrapping is performed).

-    - One version showing all the mutations identified in each branch (Nexus format).
+    - Tree showing all the mutations identified in each branch (Nexus format).

-    - One version showing the recurrent mutations identified in each branch (Nexus format).
+    - Tree showing the recurrent mutations identified in each branch (Nexus format).